 (415) 856-0444 x 107

-Sejal joined Baykeeper as a Legal Fellow in 2002 and was promoted to Program Director and Baykeeper in 2004.
-After five years directing Baykeeper's clean water policy advocacy and litigation programs, spearheading campaigns against agricultural pollution, sewage overflows, and mercury contamination, Sejal moved into a part-time capacity to nurture her two young (energetic!) kids.
+Sejal joined Baykeeper as an Equal Justice Works Legal Fellow in 2002 and was promoted to Program Director and Baykeeper in 2004.
+After five successful years directing Baykeeper's clean water policy advocacy and litigation programs, spearheading campaigns against agricultural pollution, sewage overflows, and mercury contamination, Sejal decided to transition into a more flexible position to allow her to spend time with her two young (energetic!) kids.
 She is currently Baykeeper's Senior Staff Attorney investigating and developing new Clean Water Act litigation.
-Sejal holds a B.S. in Anthropology from Emory University and a J.D. with a specialization in Environmental Law from the University of California at Berkeley.
+Sejal holds a B.S. summa cum laude in Anthropology and Human Biology from Emory University and a J.D. with a specialization in Environmental Law from the University of California at Berkeley.

 (415) 856-0444 x 110

 Andrea Kopecky is a graduate of Lewis & Clark Law School, focused on investigating pollution and bringing enforcement actions under the Clean Water Act.
 While in law school, Andrea interned with Columbia Riverkeeper in Oregon, the U.S. Department of Justice (Environmental Enforcement Section) in Colorado, and the Environmental Protection Agency in Washington, D.C.
 Prior to law school, she held a research position at the University of Arkansas and studied nutrient cycling in highly polluted streams.
 She completed a Master’s degree in marine science at The University of Texas, where her research focused on the impacts of water quality on seagrasses along the Texas coast.
 She also has a B.S. in biology from Purdue University.